squirro/training/data_loader/4_plugin/README.md

 * `getDataBatch` - The method (implemented as a generator) which is called to get batches of data from the plugin
 * `getSchema` - A method which returns a list of all the fields within each of the items returned by the plugin.
 This tells the Data Loader which fields are available for mapping with `--map-id`, `--map-title`, `--map-body`, etc.
 * `getJobId` - This method should return a unique ID based on the parameters of the data loading job.
 This will often be a hash of any other parameters used.
 * `getArguments` - This method returns a list of dictionaries.
-Each dictionary specifies the details for a custom arugment which can be added by the plugin.
+Each dictionary specifies the details for a custom argument which can be added by the plugin.
 These additional arguments allow you to pass additional information to the plugin as needed.

 ## Example Plugin
-Our example plugin will get some fake post data from the web and add each post as a squirro document.
+Our example plugin will get some fake post data from the web and add each post as a Squirro document.
 To get this data, we will use a web API that gives us the fake data to work with.
 The API is very simple, and responds with JSON data for a fake post.
 For example:
 ```bash
 $ curl http://jsonplaceholder.typicode.com/posts/1